 Notice of food business

-Before the issue of an occupation certificate, council and any other appropriate enforcement agency must be notified of the food business in accordance with the NSW Food Act 2003 and the Australia New Zealand Food Standards Code - 3.2.2 - Food Safety Practices and General Requirements.
+Before the issue of the relevant occupation certificate, council and any other appropriate enforcement agency must be notified of the food business in accordance with the NSW Food Act 2003 and the Australia New Zealand Food Standards Code - 3.2.2 - Food Safety Practices and General Requirements.

 Condition reason: To enable council to ensure compliance with the consent when the business is operating.